 The US is known to have carried out 34 airstrikes against AQAP in Yemen so far this year: one in January, six in March, six more in April, nine in May, two in June, one in July, five in August, two in September, and two so far this month.
 Other recent airstrikes are believed to have been carried out by the US also, but little evidence has emerged to directly link the attacks to the US.

-Since December 2009, the CIA and the US military's Joint Special Operations Command are known to have conducted at least 48 air and missile strikes inside Yemen, including today's strike.
-[For more information on the US airstrikes in Yemen, see LWJ report, Charting the data for US air strikes in Yemen, 2002 - 2012.]
+Since December 2009, the CIA and the US military’s Joint Special Operations Command are known to have conducted at least 48 air and missile strikes inside Yemen, including today’s strike.

 The pace of the US airstrikes increased as AQAP and its political front, Ansar al Sharia, took over vast areas of southern Yemen starting at the end of May 2011.
 AQAP seized control of the cities and towns of Zinjibar, Al Koud, Jaar, and Shaqra in Abyan province, and Azzan in Shabwa province.

 In May of this year, the Yemeni military launched an offensive to retake the cities and towns held by AQAP.
 Hundreds of AQAP fighters, Yemeni soldiers, and civilians have been reported killed during fighting that liberated Zinjibar, Jaar, Shaqra, and Azzan.

 Since the beginning of May 2011, the US is known to have carried out 44 airstrikes in Yemen.
 This year, the US appears to be targeting both AQAP leaders and foot soldiers in an effort to support Yemeni military operations against the terror group.
 AQAP had taken control of vast areas in southern Yemen and had been expanding operations against the government, with raids on military bases in locations previously thought to be outside the terror group’s control.